-4.1.2 Research results of the 2019 TCFD survey
+4.1.2 2019 Taskforce on Climate-related Financial Disclosures (TCFD) survey

-Overall, most survey respondents consider that government departments and heavy emitters will be required to prepare disclosures based on the TCFD recommendations before 2022, but considered that private companies would never be required by law to provide these disclosures.
+Overall, 2019 TCFD survey respondents consider that government departments and heavy emitters will be required to prepare disclosures based on the TCFD recommendations before 2022, but considered that private companies would never be required by law to provide these disclosures.
 Most respondents considered that amount of emissions should be a characteristic that determines whether or not an entity is required to prepare the disclosures.
 The disclosure that requires the preparer to 'describe the targets used by the organisation to manage climate-related risks and opportunities and performance against targets' was considered the most difficult of the 11 TCFD recommendations among the respondents.
-The below graphs highlight the broadly positive reception of the TCFD recommendations among preparers of reports from a range of industries and sectors.
+The following graphs highlight the broadly positive reception of the TCFD recommendations among preparers of reports from a range of industries and sectors.
 The TCFD recommended disclosures are provided in Figure 17 below for reference.